 The point here is that there is always an option if you are able to make the shift from what I can get, to what I can give, you will truly receive abundance.
 Some will always play the victim and think they need to rely upon others to give them life; a losing viewpoint.

 In fact, you have the ability to create your own life.
-If you learn how to be valuable to others, then you really have the power and are not coming from a place of lack but a place of abundance.Opinions expressed here by Contributors are their own.
+If you learn how to be valuable to others, then you really have the power and are not coming from a place of lack but a place of abundance.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.